Research Programs

 AI Governance

-Practical governance patterns for AI systems that must be explainable, accountable, auditable, and safe to operate.
+Practical control patterns for AI systems that need accountability, audit trails, and safe operating boundaries.

 Why it matters